Kevinowens90/Game-Sales-Data-Analysis/README.md

 - Publisher
 - Region
 - Sales (in millions)
 The data set contains information on over 16,000 games that were released between 1980 and 2020.
-The data is sourced from the website Kaggle.
+The data is sourced from the website [@Kaggle](https://www.kaggle.com/datasets/rush4ratio/video-game-sales-with-ratings).

 ## EDA